 Like ripples made from a stone dropped in a lake, the move to economic security increases a person’s sense of agency and the ability to make sound choices.
 This forward thinking predicts wealth-building and health-promoting behavior.
 Wealth building and health improving occurs at the five major stages of our life cycle, and grantmakers are learning ways to impact each.
 AFN members find promise in these connections, and leverage them in their grantmaking.

-Our knee bones are connected to our shin bones, and our wealth and health are inextricably linked too
+Our knee bone’s connected to our shin bone, and our wealth and health are inextricably linked too.

 AFN’s brief The Health and Wealth Connection helps grantmakers connect the dots and explore programs that make a difference.

 The Health & Wealth Connection for Young Children

 Building off AFN’s Health and Wealth Connection, AFN’s newest report, explores how children in the earliest months and years of life are impacted by the bidirectional health-wealth connection more intensely than any other age group.

 Given the strong connection between wealth and health, funders who invest in building assets are also investing in health.

 Better ability to function in daily life

 Lower rates of smoking and excessive alcohol use